-Molly Drummond is one of the original plaintiffs in the Staley lawsuit, when six Oregon families sued the State of Oregon in 2000 for unreasonably denying necessary services to adults with intellectual and developmental disabilities.
+Molly Drummond is one of the original plaintiffs in the Staley lawsuit, when several Oregon families sued the State of Oregon in 2000 for unreasonably denying necessary services to adults with intellectual and developmental disabilities.
 The court case resulted in a settlement from which Oregon brokerage services originated.
 At the time, Molly, and five thousand or so adults with developmental disabilities who lived in family homes, were entirely without disability services.

 “We’re not really suing kind of people, but I thought, no, doggone it, this really needs to happen!” said Diann Drummond, Molly’s mother.
 Molly was 23 at the time, and Diann was already deeply involved in the professional community of developmental disability networks through her job as the Portland Public Schools special education family liaison and her work with the developmental disability newsletter, The Clarion.
 Although the act of suing the State of Oregon might sound contentious, explained Diann, it was actually a large, collaborative effort.
 “Everybody was on board… all the parties agreed the wait list problem needed to be resolved.”

 At the time of the lawsuit, the only adults with intellectual disabilities who received state-funded services were those in out-of-home placements such as comprehensive services (for example, a residential group home) or crisis situations.
 Adults who lived in family homes or lived independently, amounting to thousands of individuals, were on a wait list for services.
 “It was called it a wait list, but it was really a no-service list,” Diann said.
 “Our sons and daughters wanted services, but without the out-of-home placement.”
 Diann was adamant that Molly stay living at home.
 “I am not going to choose an out-of-home placement for her!” she remembers thinking.